The best independent guide to Madeira

 The route starts at the Pico do Arieiro, heads north along the Ninho da Manta ridge, skirts around the Pico das Torres (1,851m) pass through five tunnels and then climbs lots of stairs to join the PR1.2 close to the summit of Pico Ruivo.
 The entire route takes 4-5hours and is 15km.

 When heading from Pico do Arieiro the first ¾ of the route is downhill or flat, but the real demanding section is the metal stairs which climb the Pico das Torres.
 This is 20 minutes of continuous stair climbing, and is tough on knees…

-Insight: The return leg is mainly mostly uphill with a very steep climb on the final section to Pico do Areeiro.
-The return (Ruivo to Areeiro) is much more demanding than the “going” section, and is why most tours suggest a route of Arieiro to Ruivo and a pickup at Achada do Teixeira.
+Insight: The return leg is mainly mostly uphill with a very steep climb on the final section to Pico do Arieiro.
+The return (Ruivo to Arieiro) is much more demanding than the “going” section, and is why most tours suggest a route of Arieiro to Ruivo and a pickup at Achada do Teixeira.

 Just before the tunnels, the PR1 used to divide offering two paths, with a shorter route going through the tunnels and up the stairs, and a second meandering eastern route which scaled the side of Pico das Torres.

 The east route is currently closed due to landslides (it has been shut for over 3 years so should be considered permanently shut).
 This is a shame as the footpath was cut directly into the cliffside and had fewer stairs to contend with.

 The PR1 has some very high ridge walks with very severe drops on either side.
 The path is safe with cable rails, but is not suitable if you suffer from vertigo or there are strong winds.